Generate secure multiword passwords/passphrases, inspired by XKCD

-Spanish list of words used is a modifed version of archive.umich.edu in the /linguistics directory.
+- Spanish: a modifed version of archive.umich.edu in the /linguistics directory.
 It includes ~80k words.
 Less than 5 char. and latin-like words were deleted using regex.
 This list is public domain, see here.

-Finnish word list is a modified version of the Institute for the Languages of Finland XML word list.
+- Finnish: a modified version of the Institute for the Languages of Finland XML word list.
 Profanities and expressions containing spaces were removed using regex.
 The resulting list contains ~93k words.
 The list is published under GNU LGPL, EUPL 1.1 and CC-BY 3.0 licenses.